shivanshuag/securesite/digest_md5/README.txt

 Configuration settings for the scripts are in digest_md5.conf.php.
 You must set
 $db_url to point to your password database.
-If you want to be able to use the scripts from the command-line or non-Drupal Web pages, you must set $drupal to the absolute path to your Drupal installation.
+If you want to be able to use the scripts from the command-line or non-Drupal Web pages, you must set $drupal to the absolute path of your Drupal installation.
 When you are done editing the configuration file, make it read-only.

 3. Control access to the scripts